stevebeer/openvpn-server/README.md

 ------

 This script automates and streamlines the process outlined by a great many people from many corners of the internet for setting up OpenVPN on a Raspberry Pi.
-In particular, it is based on the steps outlined by Lauren Orsini at readwrite.com in her excellent tutorial (see sources 3 and 4).
+In particular, thanks go to Lauren Orsini at ReadWrite, who wrote the excellent tutorial upon which this script is based (see sources 3 and 4).
 Thanks also go to the Raspberry Pi Foundation, the Raspberry Pi community, and to OpenVPN.

 Sources
 -------